kessler/node-digital-tree/README.md

 ### getSubTrie(key, [shallow=false])

-Obtain an either cloned or shallow copy of a subtree.
+Obtain either a cloned, or shallow copy of a subtree.

 ```javascript
 trie.put('abc', 1)